Scrivener’s* noun definition for epithet is, “adjective or descriptive phrase expressing a quality characteristic of the person or thing mentioned.”

 Her epitaph: “There were times in our lives where her humor was so amazing she floored you with it and other times when her obstinateness could be infuriating.”

-During Mom’s funeral home visitation, the dominant theme was of family camaraderie and celebration of the impact the little minx had on us throughout her too short 74 years.
-We lifted her up from her suffering and told stories about her and the things that made her laugh until she cried.
+During Mom’s funeral visitation, the dominant theme was family camaraderie.
+We celebrated the impact the little minx had on us throughout her too short 74 years.
+We lifted her up from suffering and told stories about the things that made her laugh until she cried.

 Dad’s epithet: Irrepressible.